bxparks/rpn83p/docs/USER_GUIDE_DATE.md

     - ![ROOT > MODE > Object Formatting](images/date/menu-root-mode-object-formatting.png)

 If the `{..}` (Raw Formatting) option is selected (factory default), the date objects will be displayed in their raw form using curly braces.
+This will be identical to the format used to *enter* these objects.

-If the `".."` (String Formatting) option is selected, the date objects will be displayed as human-readable strings using the RFC 3339 specification for the most part.
+If the `".."` (String Formatting) option is selected, the date objects will be displayed as human-readable strings using the RFC 3339 specification as much as practical.

-The Raw Formatting (`{..}`) option is better at showing the internal structure of the date object, but for more complex objects, like ZonedDateTime, the formatted string can overflow the length of a single line.
+The Raw Formatting (`{..}`) option is the format used to enter the objects, and is better at showing their internal structure.
+But it has the disadvantage that complex objects like ZonedDateTime can overflow the length of a single line.
 When this happens, the [SHOW Mode](USER_GUIDE.md#show-mode) (using `2ND ENTRY` keystroke) can be used to show the entire raw formatting without truncation.
 The String Formatting mode (`".."`) is more compact and will always be adjusted to fit entirely into a single line.
 Most users will probably switch to String Formatting after an initial learning period.

-In the following sections, the screenshots for both Raw and String formatting modes will be shown.
+In the following sections, the screenshots for both Raw and String Formatting modes will be shown.

 **Pro Tip**: If the `MODE` menu is activated using the `MODE` **button**, the